endofhome/21s/README.md

 ###Usage

 Clone this repo.

-At present there is no GUI so run the code via Node REPL or the Chrome console.
+At present there is no GUI so run the code via the Node REPL or the Chrome console.

 More usage instructions coming soon.

 ###Tests